 In these essays, include examples of specific professors you may like to work with if admitted.
 You will likely have the space to go into depth about the research that you have done, so do not hesitate to do so.
 Remember that you are writing to highly knowledgeable individuals in that field, so there is no need to dilute the technical language.
 Nevertheless, remember that you should define all acronyms written which are not used in everyday speech (e.g., “DNA” does not need to be spelled out, but “S1PR” does).

-Programs occasionally ask applicants to submit a Diversity Statement in addition to their other admissions essays.
-The specific prompts given for this type of essay can vary, but the main goal remains the same: to demonstrate how you will contribute to the overall diversity of the program.
+Programs occasionally ask applicants to submit a Diversity Statement or Personal Achievement Statement in addition to their other admissions essays.
+The specific prompts given for this type of essay can vary, but the main goal remains the same: to provide an opportunity for you to discuss any personal barriers you have overcome during your life so far and demonstrate how you will contribute to the overall diversity of the program and field.

 In this instance, the idea of diversity is used in a very broad sense and includes aspects such as race, ethnicity, gender, ability, socioeconomic factors, diversity of thought, and experiences.
 You can approach this topic broadly as you identify aspects of your background that make you a uniquely valuable applicant.